Medically reviewed by Kristin Hall, FNP

 Fluoxetine may be prescribed at a different dosage for non-depression conditions.
 If your healthcare provider has prescribed fluoxetine, carefully check and follow the usage instructions provided with your medication.

 Fluoxetine can take several weeks to start working as a treatment for depression.
+What does prozac feel like when it starts working?
 It’s normal to experience improvements in your energy levels, sleep and appetite in the first one to two weeks of treatment with fluoxetine.

 The full effects of fluoxetine, such as improved mood and interest in certain activities, may take six to eight weeks to occur.